 crontab -e

-Add the following line to run the backup every day at midnight:
+Add a line to run the backup every night at midnight:

 0 0 * * * rsync -avz /var/www/html/ /path/to/backup-directory/